orieasterly/portfolio/README.md

   - **Automation Anywhere RPA Platform:**
     - Leveraged Automation Anywhere's comprehensive platform for end-to-end RPA deployment and management.

-  - **Collaboration Tools:**
-    - Utilized collaboration tools for effective communication, user training, and collaborative problem-solving.

 </details>

 <details>
   <summary><strong>Outcome:</strong></summary>

-  The Automation Anywhere RPA implementation has successfully transformed various administrative tasks, unlocking substantial time savings, minimizing errors, and elevating overall operational efficiency.
-The user-friendly features of the Automation Anywhere platform have empowered staff to engage with and optimize RPA workflows seamlessly.
+  The Automation Anywhere RPA implementation has successfully transformed various administrative tasks, substantial time savings, minimizing errors, and elevating overall operational efficiency.

 </details>

-# 6. SKU Costing Model Automation with Excel and VBA - October 2021 - Present
+# 6. SKU Costing Model Automation with Excel and VBA - October 2021 - June 2023

 ## Objective
 Successfully implemented an automated Costing Model for each SKU using Excel and Visual Basic for Applications (VBA).
 The project significantly reduces the time required for updating dry goods and raw meat costs, adjusting recipes, and calculating SKU costs.
 Tasks that previously took 2 days are now accomplished within hours, providing users with a dynamic and efficient tool for streamlined pricing decisions.